kevinlin/ai-sdlc-playbook/docs/ide-rules/common/general.md

 # General Project Guidelines

+## IDE Configuration Headers

+### For Cursor IDE

 To create a new Cursor Rule:

 1. Enter the name as `general`
-2. Copy & paste the file content from below
+2. Copy & paste the following header and rule content below:

-For more information, visit the [Project rules](https://docs.cursor.com/context/rules#project-rules).

 ```markdown
 ---